e1ixyz/ReportSystem/README.md

 ## Data Storage

-- Reports live in `plugins/ReportSystem/reports/<id>.yml`.
+- **YAML (default)** – reports are serialized to `plugins/ReportSystem/reports/<id>.yml`; HTML exports (if enabled) are written under `plugins/ReportSystem/<html-export-dir>/<id>/index.html`.
-- HTML exports (if enabled) are written under `plugins/ReportSystem/<html-export-dir>/<id>/index.html`.
+- **MySQL** – define the connection details under the new `storage.mysql` block to persist reports and chat logs in relational tables (handy for multi-proxy clusters or external analytics).
-- The plugin keeps an in-memory cache of reports and chat logs, refreshing from disk on startup and saving atomically after every change.
+- Regardless of backend, the plugin keeps an in-memory cache of reports and chat logs, refreshing from storage on startup and saving after every change.

 ## Web & Authentication